LiPo Charger

 The inevitable question for RC hobbyists is how to get rid of old or damaged LiPo (Lithium polymer battery).
-There are tons of Youtube videos showing how dangerous LiPo batteries can be if not handled correctly, causing explosions and fire flames.
-So how do we dispose damaged or old LiPo batteries safely?
+There are tons of videos online showing how dangerous LiPo batteries can be if not handled correctly, causing explosions and fire.
+In this guide we will show you how to dispose damaged and old LiPo batteries safely.